Tell us about your research background.

 What’s the title of your project and what’s it about?

-Favorite place you’ve travelled to?
+Favorite place you’ve traveled to?

 Favorite eating spot in Atlanta?